-Much like many of the areas across Tennessee, the beautiful area of Wears Valley has a rich and distinguished history behind it.
-Even though businesses have made their home here in the Valley, it has managed to maintain its image as a place for peace and comfort; whether it is staying in a cabin with 360 degree views of the Smoky Mountains, or enjoying the various eateries and shops along this stretch of road that connects Townsend to Pigeon Forge.
-Most people know that Dolly Parton grew up in rural Sevier County, but Wears Valley also was home to residents who played a pivotal role in the founding of, not just Tennessee, but the entire country itself.
+Much like many of the areas across Tennessee, the beautiful area of Wears Valley has a rich history behind it.
+Even though businesses have made their home here in the Valley, it's managed to maintain its image as a place for peace and comfort.
+Whether it's staying in a cabin with 360 degree views of the Smoky Mountains, or enjoying the various eateries and shops along this stretch of road that connects Townsend to Pigeon Forge.
+Most people know that Dolly Parton grew up in rural Sevier County.
+However, Wears Valley also was home to residents who played a pivotal role in the founding of, not just Tennessee, but the entire country itself.

-Samuel Wear was born in Virginia, but his contributions to the great state of Tennessee are where his legacy has been cemented.
+Samuel Wear was born in Virginia.
+However, his contributions to the great state of Tennessee are where his legacy has been cemented.
 Wear was a Revolutionary War soldier, famous for fighting in the Battle of Kings Mountain in South Carolina.
 Here, he was a Captain under Colonel John Sevier, who later became just as vital to the statehood of Tennessee.
-A couple years later he would build what was known as Wear’s Fort in what is now Pigeon Forge to protect early settlers from Native American attacks.
-Unfortunately, the Fort was located on the footpath of the “Indian Gap Trail” which led to its junction with the Great Indian Warpath.
+A couple years later he would build what was known as Wear’s Fort.
+This is in what is now Pigeon Forge to protect early settlers from Native American attacks.
+Unfortunately, the Fort was located on the footpath of the “Indian Gap Trail”.
+This led to its junction with the Great Indian Warpath.

 Before Tennessee gained statehood in 1796, there was a growing movement for the State of Franklin to join the Union; Wear and Sevier were part of this movement.
-John Sevier was President of this territory, which encompassed much of East Tennessee, and Samuel Wear served as a state constitutional delegate and as Sevier County’s first county clerk.
-Despite serving in government, these two would continue to fight in the efforts to ward off small bands of Cherokee warriors.
+John Sevier was President of this territory, which encompassed much of East Tennessee.
+Samuel Wear served as a state constitutional delegate and as Sevier County’s first county clerk.
+Despite serving in government, these two would continue to fight.
+It was in the efforts to ward off small bands of Cherokee warriors.

 Wears Valley was named Crowson Cove after the first white settler in the area, Aaron Crowson.
 He settled in the area, arriving from North Carolina with his friend, Peter Percefield.
 The year was 1792, and there were problems with the Cherokee, who didn’t want Euro-Americans settling on their land.
-After Percefield was killed in a Cherokee attack, Crowson rode back to Wear’s Fort to gather reinforcements, but the Cherokee had left.
-Crowson’s friend was buried in the area now known as Crowson Cemetery, and later, he would receive a land grant for this piece.
+After Percefield was killed in a Cherokee attack, Crowson rode back to Wear’s Fort to gather reinforcements.
+However, the Cherokee had left.
+Crowson’s friend was buried in the area now known as Crowson Cemetery.
+Later, he would receive a land grant for this piece.

 The Civil War was a tremendously difficult time for many families in Wears Valley.
 Most Civil War engagements were fought in the South, and people of all social strata were affected.
 The Brickey farm was one casualty of this war even though he did not live to see its destruction.
 During the Civil War, a familiar friend and foe to residents of the area, the Cherokee, staged a raid in the Cove in 1864 but was quelled by the Reverend Isaac Trotter, who at the time, operated an iron forge in nearby Pigeon Forge.
 Earlier during the war, a man named William Holland Thomas became the first white chief of the Eastern Band of Cherokee Indians.
 The Cherokee were mainly pro-Confederate, and they were organized by Thomas to help stave off a Union attack.

-Another member of the Lawson family would have a lasting impact in the Wears Valley community, and that would be D.B.’s (Daniel) father, J.D.
+Another member of the Lawson family would have a lasting impact in the Wears Valley community.
+That would be D.B.’s (Daniel) father, J.D.
 (James).
 Lawson was born in 1826 and was known for being an old time circuit rider preacher.
 The Wears Valley United Methodist Church held its first service on Christmas Day 1886 with J.D.
 Lawson preaching its first sermon.
 The Church still stands today under the foundations of fellowship, worship, and education.

 Modern day tourism has been fairly kind to residents of Wears Valley; however, it hasn’t always been welcomed by some groups.
 In 2005, developers were looking to build around 400 homes on Cove Mountain.
 Despite the efforts of petitioners to halt the process, they were unsuccessful in pleading their case to the Sevier County Regional Planning Commission.
 They felt that the housing expansion would destroy the natural beauty of the mountain’s qualities.

 Today, visitors to Wears Valley come from places all over the world for fishing, biking, hiking, swimming, and shopping.
 With its proximity to the Smoky Mountains and scenic views, this makes Wears Valley a prime destination for lovers of the great outdoors.
-There is something here for everyone of all ages and interests to enjoy, as it has been a special place with a rich history for hundreds of years, and hopefully, hundreds more.
+There is something here for everyone of all ages and interests to enjoy!
+It has been a special place with a rich history for hundreds of years, and hopefully, hundreds more.